jjongsma/component-registry/README.md

 module.exports.MyApplication = MyApplication;
 ```

-In your app initialization script, instantiate your core app component and let component-registry inject
+Then in your app initialization script, instantiate your core app component and let component-registry
-any dependencies!
+inject any dependencies!

 ```
 registry.require('my-app').then(app => {